dr. A. Wah

 Education.
 After graduating in Art History at the Art Department of the Iberoamericana University in Mexico City, and studying Technique Analysis with Marjorie B. Cohn at Harvard University and Fine Arts at the Art Institute of Boston in the USA, I received a Master of Arts from the National Autonomous University of Mexico (UNAM) and a Master in Interactive Media and Environments from the Frank Mohr Institute in Groningen, The Netherlands.
 Thereafter, I earned a Ph.D. from the Department of Arts, Culture and Media Studies in the Groningen Research Institute for the Study of Culture (ICOG) at the Faculty of Arts of the University of Groningen.

 Fellowships.
-I have been awarded research grants from the National Autonomous University of Mexico (UNAM), the Mexican National Fund for the Culture and the Arts (FONCA), the JUMEX Foundation/Contemporary Art Collection, the Dutch Ministry of Education, the Ubbo Emmius Fund, the Dr. Hendrik Muller's National Foundation, and the Royal Netherlands Academy of Arts and Sciences (KNAW).
+I have been awarded research grants from the National Autonomous University of Mexico (UNAM), the Mexican National Fund for the Culture and the Arts (FONCA), the JUMEX Foundation/Contemporary Art Collection, the Dutch Ministry of Education, Culture and Science (OCW), the Ubbo Emmius Fund, the Dr. Hendrik Muller's National Foundation, and the Royal Netherlands Academy of Arts and Sciences (KNAW).

 Research.
 My research focuses on the cognitive process underlying the artistic experience and its role in behavioral adaptation.
 This process is also known as artistic cognition, creative imagination, or reflective imagination.
 At present I lecture on "Arts and Cognition" at the Department of Arts, Culture and Media Studies at the Faculty of Arts, University of Groningen, where I am also a member of the research group Arts, Culture, and Cognition from the Research Centre for Arts in Society, and I conduct empirical research at the Centre of Applied Research and Innovation Art & Society of the Hanze University of Applied Sciences in Groningen, The Netherlands.